Eligibility

 Since this six-year limit is strictly enforced, it is important to plan accordingly.
 It may be possible to begin another six-year period as an H-1B status holder after the individual has spent at least one year (12 months) or more outside the United States.

-Exceptions to the six-year rule: If an individual is at a certain stage in the application of legal permanent residency with USCIS, s/he may be eligible for an extension beyond the 6-year maximum.
-The attorneys will work with the individual to determine if s/he is eligible for the extension beyond the 6-year maximum.
+Exceptions to the six-year rule: If individuals are at a certain stage in the application of legal permanent residency with USCIS, they may be eligible for an extension beyond the 6-year maximum.
+The attorneys will work with the individuals to determine if they are eligible for an extension beyond the 6-year maximum.

 Employment